Bell’s Palsy & Its Residuals:

 The purpose of this course is to teach you about facial and Bell’s palsy and their residuals.
 The course explains the processes involved, the recovery possibilities and the answers to the question in Q&A will help you to better understand your situation and remain positive about your condition.

 We have created these videos because through the experience with our rehabilitation patients, we see how a good understanding of Bell’s palsy helps them in their recovery.
 The knowledge gave them confidence, patience and motivation to keep on fighting and working hard to improve their condition.
-It also gave them hope, because they understood why the recovery is always possible and they knew that they just had to carry on and the results would definitely come.
+It also gave them hope, because they understood why the recovery is always possible and how it happens.

-What is the difference between these Video Lectures and the Video Course
+What is the difference between this course and another Video Course?

 If I purchase each course separately, do I receive the free gift?